scotthibbs/Call_Sign_Parser_and_Lookup/README.md

 probably hillbilly backwards but it works.
 I'm learning to program so your help is needed.

-If you do use this in another project, or please fork it and add your enhancements I'd love to see it or your project so I can learn more.
+If you do use this in another project, or please fork it and add your enhancements, I'd love to see it or your project so I can learn more.

 I wrote this to be used eventually in my other project, FDLog_Enhanced.